IHG Logo

 Additionally, the firm expanded its footprint in developing nations by establishing joint ventures with regional developers and launching new hotels, mainly in China and India.

-The business continued investing in digital services and technology, such as contactless check-in and check-out systems, enhanced revenue management, and data analytics tools.
+The business continued to invest in digital services and technology, including contactless check-in and check-out systems, enhanced revenue management, and data analytics tools.

-The enterprise has continuously increased its worldwide footprint by building new hotels and purchasing existing brands.
-In addition, the business aggressively expanded its IHG Rewards Club reward program, which now stands as one of the biggest in the world for hotels.
+The enterprise has continuously expanded its global footprint by building new hotels and acquiring existing brands.
+In addition, the business aggressively expanded its IHG Rewards Club reward program, which now ranks among the largest in the world.

-The group persisted in making technological investments, creating cutting-edge technologies to improve visitor experiences and streamline hotel operations.
+The group continued to invest in technology, creating cutting-edge solutions to improve visitor experiences and streamline hotel operations.

 Meaning and History